What is a governor?

 We are rated as an outstanding organisation by the Care Quality Commission (CQC) and this has meant better care for the people of Northamptonshire and beyond.
 For this to continue we need to maintain strong partnerships between Directors, staff, service users and their carers – and governors play a key part in this.
 Governor roles can be fitted around you, with many of our meetings currently taking place virtually.

-Please watch this video from our 2022 Annual Showcase event which shows the work of the Council in 2021/2022:
+Please watch this video from our Council of Governors which shows the work they do:

 How do I become a Governor?